-A 16+ Entrance History of Art tutor will fully prepare students with the knowledge and understanding required for the exam.
+A 16 Plus entrance History of Art tutor fully prepares students with the knowledge and understanding required for the exam.

-A tutor will help develop the skills and critical vocabulary that students require to analyse and discuss works of art within their historical and cultural contexts.
+A tutor develops students’ critical vocabulary needed to discuss works of art in both their historical and cultural contexts.

-Tuition will inspire a lifelong enjoyment of this subject and the confidence to succeed in the examination and beyond.
+A 16 Plus entrance History of Art tutor inspires a lifelong enjoyment of the subject as well as the confidence to succeed in the exam.

-Prospective students will sit exams in all of the A Levels they wish to take at a higher level.
+Prospective students sit exams in all of the A levels they wish to study.

-As the exams are written in-house by each school, there is no standardised process for the 16+, but the papers are usually based on the GCSE syllabi with the aim to challenge students with some unfamiliar questions.
+Written in-house by each school, the 16 plus exams have no standardised process.
+However, the papers are based on the GCSE syllabi with the aim to challenge students with some unfamiliar questions.